-Turn-on Time is the amount of time for the sensor to reach its final bias or rest voltage (usually within 10%) when powering up the sensor.
+Turn-on time is the amount of time it takes the sensor to reach its final bias or rest voltage (usually within 10%) when powering up the sensor.

 The job of the 4-20mA Vibration Transmitter is to indicate a machinery problem, like an early warning alarm.
 Specific details require a higher level of vibration data collection and analysis.
 If needed, a good extension to the 4-20mA vibration monitoring is the use of sophisticated condition monitoring systems such as, vibration data collectors and analysis software.